MohamedHassan-codeflow/vba-automation-tool/README.md

-# 🚀 VBA Automation Tool for Telecom Script Generation
+# 🚀 VBA Automation Tools for Telecom Scripts Generation

 ## 📌 Overview
-This project is a powerful Excel VBA-based automation tool designed to generate telecom scripts efficiently and accurately.
+This project represents a suite of powerful Excel VBA-based automation tools designed to generate telecom scripts efficiently and accurately.

-It was developed to eliminate manual repetitive work and significantly improve productivity in telecom operations.
+These tools were developed to eliminate repetitive manual work and significantly improve productivity in telecom operations.

 ---

 ## ⚡ Key Features
-- Automated script generation for telecom configurations
+- Automated telecom script generation tools
-- Reduces execution time from **1+ hour to less than 2 minutes**
+- Reduce execution time from **1+ hour to less than 2 minutes**
-- Minimizes human errors
+- Minimize human errors
-- User-friendly Excel-based interface
+- User-friendly Excel-based interfaces
-- Improves overall team productivity
+- Improve overall team productivity

 ---